Dr Elif Ozsoy

 Stella Turk Building G2:07

-Elif studied Law as an undergraduate at the University of Exeter.
-She practised law for 8 years specialising in human rights with substantial work experience with gender-based violence, LGBTI+ and minority rights.
+Elif studied Law as an undergraduate at the University of Dokuz Eylul.
+She practised law for 8 years specialising in human rights with substantial work experience with gender-based violence, LGBTIQ+ and minority rights.

 Alongside Law, Elif has also taught Politics and International Relations.
 She was an associate lecturer in Law at the University of Exeter, Streatham campus from January 2019, before transferring to Lecturer in Law at the University’s Penryn Campus starting from October 2019.

 • PHD Law- University of Exeter

 • LLM International Human Rights Law- University of Exeter

 • Legal transplantation of LGBTIQ+ rights concept by non-west

 • LGBTIQ+ rights from the perspective of feminist and decolonial legal theories